Alone in Berlin (film): Production

 West and East German made-for-television dramas in 1962 and 1970.

 Marco Pacchioni and Vincent Pérez bought the rights to the novel in 2007.
 Upon publication of its English translation in 2009, it became a "surprise bestseller" in both the United States and United Kingdom.

-On 14 May 2014, it was announced that Pérez would direct the film based on an adaptation he cowrote with Achim von Borries.
-Emma Thompson, Mark Rylance, and Daniel Brühl were named for the principal roles.
-It was produced by X-Filme's Stefan Arndt and Uwe Schott (German rights), Master Movies' Marco Pacchioni (French rights) and Filmwave's Christian Grass and Paul Trijbits, and James Schamus.
+On 14 May 2014, it was announced that Pérez would direct the film based on an adaptation he co-wrote with Achim von Borries.
+Emma Thompson, Mark Rylance and Daniel Brühl were named for the principal roles.
+It was produced by X-Filme's Stefan Arndt and Uwe Schott (German rights) Master Movies' Marco Pacchioni (French rights) and Filmwave's Christian Grass, Paul Trijbits, and James Schamus.
 On 26 March 2015, Rylance was replaced by Brendan Gleeson.

 Other crew members included cinematographer Christophe Beaucarne, production designer Jean-Vincent Puzos, and editor François Gédigier.
 Alison Thompson handled most foreign sales for the film through her Sunray Films, although Pathé released it in French-speaking areas.

-The director dedicated the film "in memory of Otto and Elise Hampel guillotined for having written and circulated cards against the Nazi regime between 1940 and 1943."
+The director dedicated the film "in memory of Otto and Elise Hampel guillotined for having written and circulated cards against the Nazi regime between 1940 and 1943".